AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ---
 title: Overview of [!DNL Content]
 description: Learn how to find, edit, reuse, and share brand-approved assets in one, intuitive portal.
+feature: Content Hub
 ---

-# [!DNL Content Hub]
+# [!DNL Content]

 [!DNL Content] makes it easy to discover and remix approved content in GenStudio, accelerating your content supply chain.
-Use [!DNL Content Hub] to discover approved content, empower more users to edit content within brand guidelines, and gain visibility of campaign performance.
+Use [!DNL Content] to discover approved content, empower more users to edit content within brand guidelines, and gain visibility of campaign performance.

-[!DNL Content Hub] benefits include:
+[!DNL Content] benefits include:

 - Store, find, and share all brand-approved assets in one, intuitive portal.
 - Empower non-creatives to edit and remix content while staying true to your brand.